 Therefore, in writing out the narrative of Genesis, Moses took whatever information was at his disposal including oral tradition, written tradition, and information provided through external manifestation (theophany) and used it to author a substantial portion of Israel’s history and prehistory.

 In summary, though others have cited evidence to the contrary, there are still substantial reasons to attribute the authorship of Genesis to Moses.
-At very least, there are no overwhelming reasons why the first five biblical books could not have been written by whom they have historically been attributed.
-Thus, for these as well as other reasons, I attribute the authorship of the first five books of the Bible to Moses.
+Indeed, there are no overwhelming reasons why he couldn’t have written the first five books.

 About the Author